-Property owner: This evaluation is the final Navy certification just prior to site conveyance: ☐ Yes ☐ No If for an annual inspection, this evaluation covers the period: from through ification Check vliat In Non- See 1) No amound system use for any mumose Compliance Compliance Comment 1) No groundwater use for any purpose (no evidence of tampering with existing wells or evidence of new wells).
-2) No land-disturbing activity (excavation, construction of roads, utilities, or structures; or activity that facilitates movement of known 3) contaminated groundwater).
-No installation of new groundwater wells of any type.
+If for an annual inspection, this evaluation covers the period:

+Cert ification Check dist In Non- See Compliance Compliance Comment 1) No groundwater use for any purpose (no evidence of tampering with existing wells or evidence of new wells).
+2) No land-disturbing activity (excavation, construction of roads, utilities, or structures; or activity that facilitates movement of known contaminated groundwater).
+3) No installation of new groundwater wells of any type.
 4) No altering, disturbing, or removing components of the remedy including groundwater monitoring wells and associated equipment.
 5) No construction of enclosed structures.